nanoy42/django-voting-app/docs/administration.rst

 A note on translations
 ######################

 Some fields may be translated to another languages.
-For now you can translate to any languages supported by the app, namely
+By default you can translate to any languages supported by the app, namely

 * en (English)
 * fr (French)

-.. note:: It can be some sort of limitations.
-Future versions of django-voting-app will work on making a less restrictive translation system.
+If you want more (or less) languages, you can edit the ``MODELTRANSLATION_LANGUAGES`` parameter.

 The following fields can be translated :